Kaduna: Troops foil attack, kill 5 terrorists – The Sun Nigeria

 From Noah Ebije, Kaduna

-Military troops on Monday foiled an attack by terrorists and killed five terrorists in the Kwanan Bataro community in Giwa Local Government Area of Kaduna State, a security report said.
+Security report said Military troops on yesterday foiled an attack by terrorists and killed five of the terrorists in Kwanan Bataro community in Giwa local government area of Kaduna State.

-This was contained in a statement by the Commissioner for Internal Security and Home Affairs, Samuel Aruwan.

 Leave a Reply